EnvyWare/Documentation/website/docs/mods/envygts/webhooks.md

 > **Important** \
 > Make sure `enable-web-hooks` is set to true in the `config.yml` otherwise all the following will not work!

+> **Important** \
+> This feature requires knowledge of Discord Webhooks to use.
+If you don't know what those are, start here: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 Then you need to create a `webhooks` directory in the same folder as the config (i.e. `config/EnvyGTS/webhooks/`)

 In this directory you will add the JSON files for each different type of WebHook.